farelonyc/Midterm/readme.md

 The target audience is parents and educators needing a reliable resource to assess and teach Spanish to children.

 ### User Stories
-**Outline 2-3 user stories.
-Describe how they find out, engage and come back to your site.
-Provide rationale.**

-Structure your user stories as features, so you can actually build it to meet the users needs.

-**Example**: As a [type of user], I want [some goal] so that [some reason].

-Keep these questions in mind:
-- Who are you building the feature for?
-What type of user?
-- What are you building and what will it accomplish?
-- What kind of engagement and value will the feature/website bring for the user?
-What does it accomplish?

 Ysabel:
 She is 40 years old, she is married, and she has two kids.
 One is in 1st grade and the other in kindergarten.
 She has been an IT vice president for Mercedes Benz for the last 10 years.
 Her income is $150,000 and uses internet at work and 50% at home to read the news and do online shopping.
 She spends most of her time working and only has the weekends to dedicate time to review school work with her kids.
 She is of hispanic decent and is fluent in Spanish.
 She would like her kids to learn Spanish as a second language.
 She is frustrated that the school her children attend does not have a Spanish language program and that their kids are missing out.
 She was thinking of enrolling them in Spanish classes on Saturdays but that is the time she spends with them.
 She would like a program that she can supervise and work with her children so that they learn together.